TypeScript Environment Setup

 console.log('Value: ' + var1);

-Build project and run the application in chrome.
-Open Developer Tools in chrome by pressing 'F12' and click on console tab.
-Result 44 is shown in console tab like shown below.
+Build the project and run the application in Chrome.
+Open Developer Tools in Chrome by pressing ‘F12’ and clicking on the console tab.
+Result 44 is shown in the console tab, as shown below.Â

-In our next posts, we shall learn more about TypeScript syntax and data types available in TypeScript.
+In our next posts, we shall learn more about TypeScript syntax and the data types available in TypeScript.